mozman/ezdxf/docs/source/tutorials/layers.rst

 .. code-block:: python

-    my_lines.off()  # switch layer off, will not shown in CAD programs/viewers my_lines.lock()  # layer is not editable in CAD programs
+    # switch layer off, entities at this layer will not shown in CAD applications/viewers
+    my_lines.off()

+    # lock layer, entities at this layer are not editable in CAD applications
+    my_lines.lock()

-Setting/Getting the default color of the layer should be done with :meth:`~ezdxf.entities.Layer.get_color` and :meth:`~ezdxf.entities.Layer.set_color` because the color value is misused for switching the layer on and off, layer is off if the color value is negative.
+Get/set default color of a layer by property :attr:`Layer.color`, because the DXF attribute :attr:`Layer.dxf.color` is misused for switching the layer on and off, layer is off if the color value is negative.

 Changing the default layer values:

 .. code-block:: python

     my_lines.dxf.linetype = 'DOTTED'
-    my_lines.set_color(13)  # preserves the layer on/off state
+    my_lines.color = 13  # preserves on/off state of layer

 .. seealso::

-    for all methods and attributes see class :class:`~ezdxf.entities.Layer`.
+    For all methods and attributes see class :class:`~ezdxf.entities.Layer`.

 Check Available Layers
 ----------------------